Nusiq/regolith-filters/system_template/README.md

 In order to use the AUTO mapping feature you have to use one of the `AUTO...` keywords.
 The keywords build the target path based on the following components:
 - `<autom mapping>` - the path defined in the `auto_map.json` file
 - `<system name>` - the name of the system.
 The name of the system is based on its path in the data folder of the `system_tempalte` regolith filter.
+If the system is in a group of systems, then the name of the system is based on the path from the root of the group to the root of the system.
+Otherwise, the name of the system is based on the path from the `system_template` folder to the root of the system.

-For example, if the system is in `data/system_template/my_system`, the name of the system is `my_system`.
+  For example, if the system is in `data/system_template/something/my_system`, the name of the system is `something/my_system`, but if `something` is a group folder, then the name of the system is `my_system`.

 - `<subpath>` - subpath inside the system folder (the path to the source file relative to the system folder).
 - `<file name>` - the file name (the name of the source file without the path).